4rkal/blog/content/posts/django-prod.md

 I recently deployed my very own django application to production.
 The website is called [videiro.com](https://videiro.com) and was developed in django + HTML/CSS/JS + Tailwind.

 ## Setup
 I am using a debian 12 server which will expose my application via cloudflare tunnels.
-All of the static files are being served via nginx and the Django project is being ran my gunicorn.
+All of the static files are being served via nginx and the Django project is being ran b)y gunicorn.

 In this guide I will show you how I set this up.